Clement-muriithi/CookstoveMS/README.md

 7. then> npm run start

 Database Structure;
-The PostgreSQL database for this project name is cookstoves and includes the following tables: admin,category, cookstove, employee
+The PostgreSQL database for this project name is cookstoves and includes the following tables: admin,category, cookstove and employee

 CREATE DATABASE cookstoves;